bugattie/Lambda-in-a-VPC/README.md

 - **VPC Endpoints:** To give access
 - **S3 Bucket:** Storage service

-This repository contains the CloudFormation template (deployment.yaml) for a secure AWS Lambda function implementation, inspired by the Cloud Quest Security challenges.
+This repository contains the CloudFormation template (deployment.yaml) for a secure AWS Lambda function implementation, inspired by the AWS Cloud Quest Security challenges.

 #### Key Security Features: